railwayapp/docs/src/docs/guides/database-migration-guide.md

 We wanted to make the process as easy as possible, so we built an automated process to migrate the data for you.
 However, there are other options in case you would like a bit more control over the process.

 ### One-click Automated Migration

-_This flow will be enabled on Nov.
-6, 2024_

 When you access the plugin panel from within your project canvas, you will see a prompt to migrate.